 Fig. 18.
-A Carolina Dog
+A Carolina Dog, Wikipedia

-The Carolina Dog, with a heritage traced back about 8000 years in North America (32), is the standard breed that is quite similar to the animal profiled in the drawing (Fig. 18).
-It's unlikely that any of the Native's dogs received the level of care that is common today, but remains from burial sites in Virginia have uncovered a dog buried at the feet of its owner, and dogs buried in graves of their own (31).
+The Carolina Dog, with a heritage traced back about 8000 years in North America (32), having travelled with the Natives in their migration from Siberia, is now a standard breed that would be the breed shown in profile in the drawing (Fig. 18).
+Although it's unlikely that any of the Native's dogs received the level of care that is common today, Native burial sites in Virginia have uncovered a dog buried at the feet of its owner, and dogs buried in graves of their own (31).
 These burials show that dogs could be valued members of a Native community.